Winfield-Hill stars in Charlotte Edwards Cup opener

 Finally at Chelmsford, Sunrisers limped to 122-6 from their 20 overs and Aylish Cranstone finished 56 not out in Stars' chase as they eased to a five-wicket win.

-While many of England's centrally contracted players were available for the opening round of fixtures, but other key players including Heather Knight (Western Storm), Sophie Ecclestone (Thunder) and Sophia Dunkley (Stars) were playing in the Fairbreak Invitational competition in Dubai.
+While many of England's centrally contracted players were available for the opening round of fixtures, other key players including Heather Knight (Western Storm), Sophie Ecclestone (Thunder) and Sophia Dunkley (Stars) were playing in the Fairbreak Invitational competition in Dubai.

 But they should return for the remaining fixtures, while Nat Sciver and Katherine Brunt could also feature as their workloads have been carefully managed since the Ashes and World Cup over the winter.